eegmanylabs/restingStatePresentation/README.md

 Please change language and lpt port in the settings.
 Check available languages in the Languages folder.
 Check whether markers are coming through before you collect data of your first participants.

-IMPORTANT NOTE: THERE IS NO WARRENTY INCLUDED ! -> GNU
+IMPORTANT NOTE: THERE IS NO WARRANTY INCLUDED ! -> GNU